EpsilonSolutions/netscaler-command-reference/docs/ns/ns-tcpprofile/ns-tcpprofile.md

 <b>EstablishClientConn</b>
-Establishing Client Client connection on First data/ Final-ACK / Automatic Possible values: AUTOMATIC, CONN_ESTABLISHED, ON_FIRST_DATA Default value: NS_CONN_AUTOMATIC
+Establishing Client Client connection on First data/ Final-ACK / Automatic Possible values: AUTOMATIC, CONN_ESTABLISHED, ON_FIRST_DATA Default value: AUTOMATIC

 <b>tcpSegOffload</b>
 Offload TCP segmentation to the NIC.
 If set to AUTOMATIC, TCP segmentation will be offloaded to the NIC, if the NIC supports it.
 Possible values: AUTOMATIC, DISABLED
-Default value: ENABLED
+Default value: AUTOMATIC

 <b>rstWindowAttenuate</b>
 Enable or disable RST window attenuation to protect against spoofing.
 When enabled, will reply with corrective ACK when a sequence number is invalid.